 If you're already carrying and using a JetBoil but don't have room for much more, the JetBoil Coffee Press will take care of morning coffee with a minimum of additional equipment.

-With this setup, you won't have to track down those pesky #2 papers before each trip.
-More importantly, you don't have to worry about running out of coffee filters in the backcountry.
+With this setup, you won't have to track down those pesky #2 filters before each trip or worry about running out.
 Simply attach the stem of the Coffee Press to its base, use your JetBoil as usual, and brew away.

-We were quite happy with the quality of our brew from the JetBoil Coffee Press, though — as with most French presses — it left a little more sediment in our cups.
+We were quite happy with the quality of our brew from the JetBoil Coffee Press, though — as with most French presses — it does leave sediment behind in your cup, especially on the last pour.
 French press coffee is notoriously muddy because there is no paper filter to soak up oils and small particles, and the grounds stay in your water and continue to extract.
-Although the Espro changes all of that — its patented plunger completely stops extraction when depressed and it even has paper filters that fit between the double microfilter for a cup as clean as a pour-over.
+Although both the Espro and the Planetary Designs French Press change that tired old story — they both have patented plungers that completely stop extraction when depressed.
+The Espro even has paper filters that fit between the double microfilters for a cup as clean as a pour-over.
 However, when camping with limited space, sometimes all that matters is having a decent hot cup to start the day, sediment or not, and the Jetboil Press can offer that.

 Ease of Use

 This is a very easy brewer to use.
 However, a major drawback of a French press system is the cleanup process.
-You need to bang your JetBoil against something to empty out the grinds.
+You need to bang your JetBoil against something to empty out the grinds or scoop them out with a spoon.
 It's not the cleanest process, especially if you are camping and don't have a big trash can handy.
 You also need extra water to clean it.
 If you camp next to a stream, this is not a big deal.
-If you far away from water, you need to bring extra water to for rinsing.
+If you're far away from water, you'll need to have extra for rinsing.
 And if you are conserving water, it may be hard to get all the coffee flavor out, meaning that taste will transfer to your oatmeal or whatever else you are cooking.